 Mongkok markets sell just about everything; from albino terrapins to knockoff Shenzhen Chanel perfume.
 There are markets all over Hong Kong but no area has more than Mongkok.
 Many of Mongkok’s markets have been established for decades and despite almost constant criticism that they’ve become tourist traps they continue to attract locals and maintain low, low prices.

 If this is your first time to Mongkok, brace yourself.
 This place is packed.
-Mongkok was once the most populated part of the planet, it’s still number two, and while it’s the people, the noise, and the unrelenting street life that make Mongkok, it can be a little overwhelming.
+Mongkok was once the most populated place on the planet and it’s still number two.
+While it’s the people, the noise, and the unrelenting street life that make Mongkok, it can be a little overwhelming.

 01 of 05